JeffersonLab/Example-Fitting-Codes/Python/README.md

-From page 347 of <a href="https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.35.335">Hand et al., Rev. Mod.
+From page 347 of <a href="https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.35.335">L. Hand et al., Rev. Mod.
 Rphys.
-35 (1963) 335</a> paper,
-one finds the following statement, "The accurate values of GE at low q2 enable us to state the derivative (dGE/dq2) at q2 = 0 accurately.
+35 (1963) 335</a> paper, one finds the following statement, "The accurate values of GE at low q2 enable us to state the derivative (dGE/dq2) at q2 = 0 accurately.
 We use the data in Table I q2 = 1.05 fm^{-2}.
 It is
 neeessary to use a quadratic fit to GE = 1 - 1/6(r)q2 + Aq4